ANDREWOLAITANTOLUTAIWO/3mtt_feature_engineering/README.md

 ### 3. Feature Engineering (Creating Composite Metrics)
 -   **Action**: We created two new composite features:
-    -   `atr` (Assist/Turnover Ratio): `ast / tov`
+    -   `atr` (Assist/Turnover Ratio): Conditionally calculated as `ast / tov` if both 'ast' and 'tov' columns are present.
+If 'tov' or 'ast' is missing (e.g., due to previous feature dropping), `atr` is set to 0 to avoid errors.
     -   `rpm` (Rebounds Per Minute): `(oreb + dreb) / min`
 -   **Rationale**: These features were engineered to provide more meaningful insights into player performance by combining existing raw statistics.
 They represent efficiency metrics that are often more indicative of a player's true impact than their raw counts:
     -   `atr`: A higher ratio indicates a player's ability to facilitate scoring opportunities while minimizing ball-handling mistakes.
+The conditional calculation ensures robustness even if base columns are removed.
     -   `rpm`: This normalizes a player's rebounding ability by their playing time, giving a clearer picture of their rebounding efficiency.

 ### 4. Handling Null Values
 -   **Action**: We checked for and handled any null values in the feature sets (`X_train`, `X_test`).
 -   **Rationale**: Missing values can cause errors or unexpected behavior in many machine learning algorithms.
 Although our dataset fortunately had no missing values after previous steps, this is a crucial step to ensure data quality and model readiness.

+### 5. Checking Class Balance of Target Variable
+-   **Action**: We visualized the distribution of `target_5yrs` using a `countplot` and printed its value counts.
+-   **Rationale**: Understanding the distribution of the target variable is crucial for classification tasks.
+An imbalanced class distribution (where one class significantly outnumbers the other) can lead to models that perform well on the majority class but poorly on the minority class.
+This initial check helps inform potential strategies for handling class imbalance, such as oversampling, undersampling, or using specific evaluation metrics.